turnermd86/hello-world/README.md

 Hello,

-I am in the USAF and hopefully will retire having a bachelor's degree in IT.
+I am in the USAF and I will hopefully retire having a master's degree in IT.